Aldergrove, Langley

 Aldergrove is a community in the Township of Langley within British Columbia, Canada, approximately 59 km east of Vancouver.
 The community is urban in nature and, although not incorporated as a town, is often referred to as one.
 Aldergrove is located at the southeastern edge of both the Township of Langley and the Greater Vancouver metropolitan area, near the western edge of the Abbotsford metropolitan area.
 It is home to the Lynden–Aldergrove Border Crossing, one of the Lower Mainland's five land border crossings, connecting it with Lynden, Washington.

-This is a predominantly agricultural area, with crops including medical cannabis, grown by Canopy Growth Corporation, in the Agricultural Land Reserve (British Columbia) area.
-This grow operation is the largest federally licensed cannabis facility in the world, with 400,000 sq. ft.
-(3.7 ha) of growing space and may eventually reach 1.3 million sq. ft.
-(12 ha).
+This is a predominantly agricultural area, with crops including medical cannabis, grown by Canopy Growth Corporation, in the British Columbia Agricultural Land Reserve area.
+This grow operation is the largest federally licensed cannabis facility in the world, with 400000 sqft of growing space and may eventually reach 1300000 sqft.

 Demographics

 Aldergrove was split up into two population centres in the Canada 2016 Census, the main part in the Township of Langley and the other part in the City of Abbotsford as "Aldergrove East."
 Aldergrove had a population of 15,498 living in 5,280 of its 5,557 total private dwellings, a 7.1% increase from its 2011 population of 14,466.
 This population was divided into 12,007 residents of Aldergrove proper, in Langley; and 3,491 residents of Aldergrove East, in Abbotsford.
 With a land area of 9.45 km2, it had a population density of in 2016.
 49.3% of the residents were male and 50.7% of the residents were female.